yocontra/node-gdal-next/README.md

 dst.flush();
 ```

-I plan to release a separate plugin, with automatic support for different strides, at the same time as `gdal-async@3.3`: [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal).
+A separate plugin [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal) allows zero-copy I/O, with GDAL-backed interleaving in C++ using SIMD instructions, for all possible 2D strides.
 The plugin requires `gdal-async@3.3` and it is not compatible with the `gdal-async@3.2` branch.

 ## Bundled Drivers